 As I was trying to wrap up this manuscript, I took a call from the wife of a retired player and told her what I was writing about and how Mr. White, became the victim of a court’s misconstrued efforts to void advances, coupled with some judgmental errors on his part, likely prompted by the court and claims administrator’s representations.

 She expressed incredulous outrage, exclaiming how lenders like Thrivest swarmed like locusts in search of the most impaired players they could find in order to take advantage of them.
 She was also flabbergasted that White was held totally accountable for his contract in its entirety by relying on erroneous representations on the part of the court and claims administrator.
 I’ve predicted this would ultimately be the result of Judge Brody’s attempt to void settlement advances, even prior to the Third Circuit ruling.
 This is one of those instances, in which I can take no pleasure in calling the result.
 I’d have much rather been proven wrong in my assessment because sadly, there will be no holding of accountability.
 Judge Brody can shrug her shoulders and say, “Oops!
 I guess I missed on that one,” while facing no consequences for her perhaps well-intended, yet poorly legally grounded decisions.
 The court and those tasked with the administration of the settlement are protected by quasi-judicial immunity for any actions taken while carrying out that task.
 Sometimes it seems like justice is a commodity in short supply.

 I keep waiting to write a story with a happy ending.
-Hopefully, at least, the lessons Mr. Wright has learned and taught through observation of his ordeal may provide a less tragic ending for those who find themselves facing a similar dilemma.
+Hopefully, at least, the lessons Mr. White has learned and taught through observation of his ordeal may provide a less tragic ending for those who find themselves facing a similar dilemma.